 The aim of the Dulwich Almshouse Charity (DAC) is to support low-income older people in our area of benefit, primarily through the operation of an almshouse in Dulwich.

-Our main focus is the operation of our almshouse, which provides 14 quality, affordable, warden-assisted flats for low-income people over the age of 60.
-We also deliver the following services and funding to meet the needs of older people living within our area of benefit:
+Our main focus is the operation of our almshouse, which provides 14 quality, affordable flats, supported by a scheme manager, for low-income people over the age of 60.

 - We give small grants to two affiliated charities, the Bishopsgate Foundation and Camberwell Consolidated Charity.
 They distribute this funding in the form of small charitable pensions to eligible older people.